Nursery

 Our Personal, Social and Emotional focus for this half term will be...

-• To begin to solve conflict using different social stories.
+- To begin to solve conflict using different social stories and transferring this into play situations.

-• To label emotions and use them in everyday language - happy, sad
+- To label emotions and use them in everyday language - happy, sad, angry, tired, excited

 Our Communication and Language focus for this half term will be...

-• To ask and begin to understand why questions - why does the worm live underground?
-What do some people celebrate Easter?
+- To ask and begin to understand why questions - "Why did you do that?"

 Our Physical Development focus for this half term will be...

-• To be able to balance on two points confidently and one point with practice.
+- To be able to balance on one-point with practice.

-• To build up the skills to balance on a bike and push using the pedals.
+- To continue to build up the skills to balance on a bike and push using the pedals.

-• To begin to learn some boundaries and get involved with active team games.
+- To learn some teamwork skills get involved with active team games.

-• To continue to develop fine motor skills through dough disco, ribbon dancing, mark making, threading and daily funky finger activities.
+- To continue to develop fine motor skills through dough disco, ribbon dancing, mark making, threading, a range of tools and daily funky finger activities.

 Our Literacy focus for this half term will be...

-• To give meaning to different marks and try to copy different shapes.
+- To give meaning to different marks and try to copy different shapes- 'label' drawings.

-• To practice recognising and writing their name using a name card.
+- To practice recognising and writing our name using a name card.

-• To draw pictures with a purpose in mind - life cycle, minibeasts.
+- To draw pictures with a purpose in mind - flowers and a garden.

 Our Maths focus for this half term will be...